wsrn829/wsrn829/README.md

 - Someone in the crowd asked, "How did you manage to start the process before we even got here?"
 The agent said, "She slipped in on the very first day - I actually saw her run all the way down here." 🐣✨ Sometimes I don't explain.
 I just move.
 - Can you believe one day I’d be working from morning to evening with Java?☕💻 Now it’s getting easier and easier to answer the question, “What do you do for a living?” — “Java.” 😌
 - POM.xml the whole night (?) - haha I love Maven more and more now..🥰😎
+- I was lucky to join a lunch group of female teammates.
+At first they teased me for having yogurt as my lunch every single day.
+But just a few days later, they started asking, “Did you forget your yogurt today?”
+(No, I didn’t - the flavor I like was just sold out.)
+They even began recommending brands to me, and this week one of them brought me the exact same yogurt when I wasn’t feeling well. 🤧
+See?
+When you stay true to your own little habits, people eventually accept-and even support-them.
+*Not that I care what anyone thinks - it’s just cute when it happens.😌*

 ------------------------------------